ArwaSheraky/Airlines-Delay-Analysis/Data_Story.md

 ### For Aircrafts Delays:

 ### For Weather Delays and Cancellations:
-* Understand whether the number of june aircraft delays is due to higher flight traffic.
 * Understand whether certain airports are better equipped to deal with extreme weather conditions and replicate this model at other airports.
 * Determine which time frames (i.e. morning, afternoon or evening flights) are the most at risk for delays and cancellations for the month of February.
 * Optimize flight departure times based on ideal time frames.
 * Price February ticket sales according to cancellation and delay likelihood.

 ### For Airline Delays:
+* Understand whether the increase in June flight delays is due to higher flight traffic.
+* Determine whether crew availability is adjusted based on higher flight traffic.